 Figure: Bad example - The default signature

-Figure: Good example – Custom signature with your name, URL and your phone number
+Figure: Good example – Custom signature with name, URL, phone number, and IM link

 Use the complete long signature when sending a new email or appointment to a client.